U-boat-successes against aircraft

 |U-270||6 Jan 1944||Aircraft attack, aircraft shot down:|

-19.11 hours, N-NE of the Azores: the Fortress made two strafing runs without dropping bombs.
-After dropping four depth charges ahead of the boat during a third run, the starboard inner engine was hit by AA fire and the aircraft crashed into the sea, killing all eight crew.
-U-270 ran into the detonations, damaging all bow torpedo tubes, the sonar and batteries, and was forced to abort the patrol.
+1911hrs, NNE of the Azores: the Fortress made two strafing runs without dropping bombs.
+After dropping four depth charges ahead of the boat during a third run, the starboard inner engine was hit by flak and the aircraft crashed into the sea, killing all eight aircrew.
+U-270 ran into the detonations, damaging all bow torpedo tubes, the sonar and batteries, and was forced to return to base.

 |U-270||13 Jun 1944||Aircraft attack, aircraft shot down:|

 Bay of Biscay, due south of Brest.
-U-270 was not damaged in this attack, but was already returning to base after being seriously damaged by a British Wellington (Sqdn 172/Y).
-The damage was so severe that the boat was paid off on July 1 1944.
+U-270 was not damaged in this attack, but was already returning to base after being seriously damaged by a British Wellington aircraft (172 Sqn RAF/Y).
+The damage was so severe that the boat was paid off on 25 June 1944.

-At 08.50 hours, the boat was attacked by a Liberator (misidentified as PBM Mariner) south-southeast of Cape Farewell.
-U-271 evaded the attack by turning hard to port and opened AA fire at a distance of only 800 meters when the aircraft approached from astern.
-The Germans observed hits in the cockpit and the fuselage just before four depth charges were dropped and the aircraft crashed in flames about 1500 meters away.
-They searched the area, but all 10 crew members perished.
-The depth charges damaged some batteries, the compressors, the forward toilet, the listening gear and three torpedoes stored in the bow room, but the U-boat was able to continue her patrol after the crew carried out repairs.
+0850hrs, SSE of Cape Farewell, Greenland: when the Liberator (misidentified as PBM Mariner flying boat) approached from astern, U-271 evaded by turning hard to port and opened AA fire at a distance of 800m (874 yards).
+The Germans observed hits to the cockpit and the fuselage just before four depth charges were dropped and the aircraft crashed in flames approx. 1500m (1 mile) away.
+They searched the area, but all ten aircrew had perished.
+The depth charges damaged some of the batteries, the compressors, the forward latrine, the hydrophones and three torpedoes stored in the bow compartment, but the U-boat was able to continue her patrol after the crew carried out repairs.

 |U-283||10 Feb 1944||Aircraft attack, aircraft shot down: |